Chapter 8: Q8.3-28E (page 444)

 All the tools & learning materials you need for study success - in one app.

-In Problems 13-19,find at least the first four nonzero terms in a power series expansion of the solution to the given initial value problem.
+In Problems 21-28, use the procedure illustrated in Problem 20 to find at least the first four nonzero terms in a power series expansion about’s x=0 of a general solution to the given differential equation.

 Question: In Problems 1–10, determine all the singular points of the given differential equation.